 Financing from a U.S. lender – This is relatively easy to arrange through a U.S. bank in the United States.

 Usually, the bank requires a 40% down payment, and you will need to show liquid assets that are generally based on multiple monthly payments.

 As financing is done in the United States, you would also have to pay a mortgage tax of 2%.

-Financing from Singapore – This is getting an international mortgage from local banks, and this the United States sees this as a cash transaction.
+Financing from Singapore – This is getting an international mortgage from local banks, and the United States sees this as a cash transaction.

-The only difference is you saving on the mortgage tax and other bank fees, though there may be additional fees or taxes associated with the bank.
+The only difference is you are saving on the mortgage tax and other bank fees, though there may be additional fees or taxes associated with the bank.

 It is suitable for you to consider and have both options at hand, so you could make a comparison and make an informed decision by performing a cost-benefit analysis on the type of loan you will be going for.